-- Wheelchair accessibility--The Benedum Center for the Performing Arts, the August Wilson Center for African-American Culture, and PBT Studios strive to be accessible for patrons who use a wheelchair, including elevators, accessible restrooms, and companion seating (available on the Main Floor only).
+- Wheelchair accessibility--The Benedum Center for the Performing Arts, the August Wilson Center for African-American Culture, and PBT Studios strive to be accessible for patrons who use a wheelchair, including elevators, accessible restrooms, and companion seating (available on the Main Floor of the Benedum Center only).
 Guide dogs are permitted; please inquire when purchasing tickets.
 Please inform your ticketing representative when purchasing your tickets to take advantage of wheelchair and companion seating.
 Please note that at PBT Studios, there are not automatic doors available at this time.

 - Braille and Large Print Programs--With assistance from the Western Pennsylvania School for Blind Children Outreach/Braille Project, PBT will now have printed Braille programs available at the Benedum Center for Performing Arts for patrons who are visually-impaired.
 Large print programs will also be available.
 Please see front of house staff at the Benedum Center for Performing Arts or the August Wilson Center for these programs.

 - Assistive Listening Devices--Assistive listening devices are available at the Benedum Center for Performing Arts and the August Wilson Center for patrons who desire amplification of the performances.
 Neck loops are available.
 Please see an usher at the Benedum Center or August Wilson Center when you arrive to obtain an Assistive Listening Device.
 Assistive Listening Devices are available on a first come, first served basis.